tartley/tartley.github.io/posts/neuromancer.md

 > white-painted loft, distant fingers caressing the deck, tears of release
 > streaking his face.*

 But I'd urge you to stick with it.
-To give it a chance.
 For the author's reedy, Virginia-inflected voice has a cadence that holds the attention.
 A rhythm of tone and emphasis that, for me, works considerably better than the practiced glossiness of more recent, more professional recordings.

 > *"The moment, I mean the nanosecond, that one of those things starts figuring
 > out ways to make itself smarter, Turing’ll wipe it.
 Nobody trusts those